Stoke Park, Guildford: History

 Stoke was originally a parish south of the River Wey.
 In 1894, it became part of Guildford, when the parish of Stoke was split into two, Stoke-within-Guildford and Stoke-next-Guildford.
 Before 1762, the site of Stoke Park was called the Paddocks, it was owned by a Mr Dyson who laid out its dimensions.
 In 1780, it was purchased by a Mr Aldesey.
 He bought it along with Stoke Mills.
 The road that later became the A320 Stoke Road/Woking Road was diverted in 1780 to the west end of St. John's Church in Stoke away from Stoke Park.
 It runs north to south, to the west of the ornamental gardens and the model boating lake in the park.
 In 1879 Samuel Budgett bought 100 acres of the estate, along with the mansion for £35,000, from Lord Onslow.

 Sport

 It was home for many years to the Old Guilfordians RFC before their merger with Guildford and Godalming RFC to form Guildford Rugby Club in 2003.
 Following this, the junior rugby section of the club stayed at Stoke Park under the name of Guildfordians Rugby.
 They were joined in 2002, by disaffected Old Guildfordians, who had gone to Guildford and Godalming, thus forming Stoke Park Bisons RFC.
-At the beginning of the 2008–09 Season the RFU allowed the club to become named Guildfordian Bisons RFC, thus forming a link between both the senior and junior sides.
+At the beginning of the 2008–09 Season the RFU allowed the club to be named Guildfordian Bisons RFC, thus forming a link between both the senior and junior sides.

 The Guildford Crows Aussie Rules FC train at Stoke Park during the summer.